RocketDerp/April14_2025/Art/ScreenPlay/Love_Source.md

 Planets that smash into each other with forces of gravity don't have compassion, love, forgiveness.
 You don't beg an asteroid to change course and not smash into something.
 But you can ask a human person to not murder, kill, bomb, poison life on Earth.
 It is human persons who originated, invented, shared compassion and teaching.
 Not some outer-space alien on Eden sending down messages to Moses.

 There are many confused people in this world who don't recognize their own ability to create love and compassion from scratch, to be the originator of love.
-Instead, they copycat hate and warfare and find action violence all so entertaining in TV, films, cinema.
+Instead, they copycat hate and warfare and find action violence all so entertaining in TV, films, cinema, games.
+Instead of expanding compassion and love, people want to expand advanced weapon systems and military training.
+Thinking they are serving a commander from Planet Eden or some other unproven story.

 &nbsp;

 NEW_OPERA_NAME #HumansInventedLove #PlanetEden
 https://autistics.life/@RoundSparrow/116282297484175170
 https://bsky.app/profile/roundsparrow.bsky.social/post/3mhrqui53522h
+COMPARATIVE_MYTHOLOGY